JamesMcMinn/Thesis-Revisions/readme.md

 - [ ] Explain 3 classes v single class in Table 4.9 and end of section 4.4: make it clear that disambiguation is done by Stanford NER in the form of NER classes
 - [ ] Discuss ability to scale wrt current hardware
 - [ ] Various small clarifications requested in annotated copy

+Chapter 4
+Why can the previous approach not cope with the twitter data?
+P 46?
+Need comparison with the more recent work on page 48?
+Used stanford ner -- is the model good enough on tweets?
+Justify the named entity filter on page 49.
+Did you sample the tossed out tweets?
+How much is lost?
+Ner may miss things.
+Page 50 -- need more justification for why algorithms don’t scale.
+What algorithms?
+Describe the clustering algorithm - bottom-up single-link?
+P51 How do you evaluate the burst detection effectiveness? p52/53 Why not use tweet entity links - e.g. tagme on tweets.
+P55 obama example How does this compare with the latest work on the collection - p57 Are the results based on b-cubed p57?
+Unclear to me What about the other 50% -- is this really high recall?
+No train/test split?
+No system parameters need to be tuned?
+Significance testing?
+What about supervised baselines?

 ## 5. Newsworthiness